About USNMT

 In 1957, then-Chief of Naval Operations (CNO) Admiral Arleigh “31 Knot” Burke, an ardent supporter of small arms proficiency, took steps to get the Navy’s marksmanship training program back on course.
 Adm.
 Burke issued a directive establishing Small Arms Marksmanship Instructor (SAMI) billets throughout the Navy.
 Cmdr.
 Bob Joerg wrote the required instructions, including OPNAVINST 3591.1.
 The SAMI billets were established in District/River Commands, Type Commands, and certain large naval stations.
 To provide marksmanship experts for the billets, records were seached to locate the top rifle and pistol shots on active duty in the Navy.
 The Chief of Naval Personnel selected 32 highly qualified individuals to fill the billets.
 An Officer’s billet in Pers C, Bureau of Naval Personnel (BUPERS), Education and Training, was also established.

 A Small Arms Training Unit (SATU) was established at the Naval Training Center, San Diego.
 The SATU served as an advance nucleus of skilled marksmen in preparation for high level competitions, and for assignment as instructors, coaches, and match officials in Fleet, All Navy, and National matches.
-To provide the equipment necessary to support the small arms marksmanship program, the Chief, Bureau of Naval Weapons, provided the necessary funds and personnal to support the SATU.
+To provide the equipment necessary to support the small arms marksmanship program, the Chief, Bureau of Naval Weapons, provided the necessary funds and personnel to support the SATU.

 Because management control of the small arms training program was placed under the Chief of Naval Personnel, a Small Arms Competition Selection was established in the Training Management Division of the Bureau of Naval Personnel.
 This section, in coordination with the Assistant CNO for Fleet Operations and Readiness, provided support for the program.
 The Chief of Naval Personnel also designated the Officer-in-Charge for Navy Rifle and Pistol Teams for the Interservice and National matches.